Code-Institute-Submissions/Empire-Oranges/README.md

 # Empire Oranges | A fresh fruit delivery service.

-Code Institute Milestone Project 1 - Static Front End Website
+Code Institute Milestone Project 1 - User-Centric Frontend Website

 This project is a website that contains three pages: the home page, gallery and sign up.
 The purpose of this website is to attract and inform new customers by a simple, but strong, visual design.
 The website contains functional information, such as brief description of the subscription benefits, an image gallery and an FAQ section.